Bucket list destination:

 When to go

-St. Anton and its Arlberg neighbours of St. Christoph, Stuben, Lech and Zürs have a long season, from early December to late April.
-The slopes immediately above St. Anton have a southerly aspect, so in early and late season can appear snow-starved.
+St Anton and its Arlberg neighbours of St Christoph, Stuben, Lech and Zürs have a long season, from early December to late April.
+The slopes immediately above St. Anton have a southerly aspect, so in the early and late seasons can appear snow-starved.
 But higher up the slopes face every direction and can keep snow well.

 The area is famed for its off-piste, with notable spring snow in March and April.
 Mid-December, late January and mid-April are the quietest periods, although runs back to the village can be heavy in late season.
 Snow-making is extensive.